kappapiana/howtos/comandi_utili.md

         sudo vim /etc/fail2ban/ip.blocklist.repeatoffender

-Because it's something that you will find again at hte next restart of fail2ban!
+Because it's something that you will find again at the next restart of fail2ban!

 Finally, **always** make sure you save the firewall:

     sudo sh -c "iptables-save > /etc/network/iptables.save"

+**note: or add permanence**

 # logs